laurakcleve/terrain-blog/content/blog/cavern-entrance-part-2/index.md

 ![glass-support](glass-support.jpg)

 Once I had all the pieces cut, I glued all the stacked pieces together, but I didn't glue them together in the middle, at the top of the arch.
-I also havn't glued it to the base yet.
+I also haven't glued it to the base yet.
 In the pictures below the two sides are just balanced against each other.
-It looks atrocious now, but all I need is something that I can start gluing wood chips onto.
+It looks atrocious now, but all I need is something that I can start gluing the rocks onto.
+(They aren't real rocks by the way, they'll be wood chips.)

 ![tunnel-base](tunnel-base.jpg)

 This concludes all of the foam parts of this piece.
-At this point the pieces we have are the base (the floor and the steps), the decorated arch that we made in the previous post, and the left and right sides of the rock tunnel.
+At this point the separate pieces we have are the base (the floor and the steps), the decorated arch that we made in the previous post, and the left and right sides of the rock tunnel.

 ![tunnel-base-and-arch](tunnel-base-and-arch.jpg)

+In the next post we'll start sticking a _whole_ lot of wood chips all over the outside of our beautiful tunnel.